CRLcommunity/Code-of-Conduct/CoC.md

 ### Article 2.3 Incident Report
 1. If an incident occurs that you think is unfair or controversial, you can report it.
-2. Een report moet ingediend worden volgens format in het kanaal #race-incidents.
+2. A report must be submitted according to the format in the channel #race-incidents.
 3. Stewards may expect images to be supplied in sufficient quality.
 All images/recordings should be as close to source quality as possible.
 4. Incidents must be submitted within 48 hours of their occurrence.
 5. If the requirements are met, stewards will review and handle the report.